Corey Ivy

-Corey Terrell Ivy (born March 21, 1977) is a former American football cornerback.
+Corey Terrell Ivy (born March 21, 1977) is an American former professional American football player who was a cornerback in the National Football League (NFL), XFL, and United Football League (UFL).
 He was signed by the New England Patriots as an undrafted free agent in 1999.
 He played college football at Oklahoma.

 Ivy was also a member of the Frankfurt Galaxy, Chicago Enforcers, Tampa Bay Buccaneers, St. Louis Rams, Cleveland Browns, Baltimore Ravens, Pittsburgh Steelers, and Omaha Nighthawks.
 He earned a Super Bowl ring with the Buccaneers in Super Bowl XXXVII, beating the Oakland Raiders.

 Early years

 He attended Moore High School in Moore, Oklahoma.

 College career

 Ivy played college football at Northeastern Oklahoma A&M College and the University of Oklahoma.
 He finished his career with 69 tackles and four interceptions.
-He majored in Sociology.
+He majored in sociology.

 Professional career

 New England Patriots

 Ivy was originally selected by the New England Patriots as an undrafted rookie free agent on May 11, 1999.
 He spent most of his time on the practice squad but never saw any active playing time.
 In 2000, he played for the Frankfurt Galaxy.